XGenRyan/sa_stat_sigs/README.md

     ```php
 require_once("StatSig.php");
 ```
-4. Use the Targex namespace, like so:
+4. Use the Targex namespace:

     ```php
-use Targex\Stats\StatSig;
+use Targex\StickArena\StatSig;
 ```
-5. Initialize an instance of the StatSig class, like so:
+5. Initialize an instance of the StatSig class:

     ```php
 $player = new StatSig($_POST['username']);